bkatzung/kcsg-kartra-pages/readme.txt

 KKP's "cache" mode incorporates a Kartra-specific process for downloading Kartra-built pages and displaying them directly from WordPress.
 Blank Slate does not, because it's a more general-purpose plugin.

+== Screenshots ==

+1. This screenshot shows the selection of the KCSG Kartra Page page template and the KCSG Kartra Pages control section.

 == Changelog ==